samsinai/samsinai.github.io/_posts/2017-08-14-Using-a-Variational-Autoencoder-to-predict-protein-function.markdown

 layout: post
 title:  "Using a Variational Auto-encoder to predict protein function"
 date:   2017-08-14 17:59:35 -0400
 author: This work was done in collaboration with Eric Kelsic.
-I'm also thankful to Pierce Odgen, Surojit Biswas, Gleb Kuznetsov, and Jeffery Gerold for helpful comments.
+I'm also thankful to Pierce Ogden, Surojit Biswas, Gleb Kuznetsov, and Jeffery Gerold for helpful comments.
 categories: jekyll update
 ---